cypherpunk-academy/2064/en/069_2064_My combat robot, your combar robot.md

 You made a mistake.
 They showed us one of their combat robots.
 And Sigur might have found him by now.
-We have an access code - game gift from TRON."
+We have an access code - a game gift from TRON."

 Trevor blinked with his eyes: "What's that over there?"
 He pointed to a small dot in the sky about two kilometers ahead of them.